maratai/craftery/fiber_arts.md

 I've put all the fiber arts together on the grounds that there's so much crossover.
 I don't currently knit or crochet, sorry!
 But I'm sure there are *plenty* of resources elsewhere for both.

 # Embroidery
 - Julia D. Gray. *Traditional Japanese Embroidery*.
 Lovely photos and explanations of specific Japanese techniques and tools for silk embroidery.
-That said, in stitch terms, i'ts 80% satin stitch by volume.
+That said, in stitch terms, it's 80% satin stitch by volume.
 - Sarah Homfray. *Silk Shading*.
 I will be destashing this in a friend's direction.
 If you know anything about color and some embroidery stitches, this is nothing new.
 Lovely photos though, and a reasonable reference/starting point for a beginner.
+- Shuji Tamura. *The Techniques of Japanese Embroidery*.
+Superlative. **Recommended**.

 # Fiber Reference
 - Deborah Robson and Carol Ekarius. *The Fleece and Fiber Sourcebook*.
 An indispensable magisterial reference for hand spinning; popular for a reason.
 Focuses on sheep breeds and varieties, with some segments on other animal fibers (e.g. goats, alpacas). **Recommended**.